insanity54/dawan/README.md

         - ZADD machine/*m*/ip/lifetimez *e* *a*
   - [ ] Create temporary account for new user.
 Temp user can register later using a server generated key.
   - [ ] Users have configured update interval, which are overriden if user configures update intervals for individual clients.
-    - set client/*cid*/config/update-interval 300000
+    - set client/*cid*/config/updateInterval 300000
-    - set user/*uid*/config/update-interval 300000
+    - set user/*uid*/config/updateInterval 300000
+  - [ ] Server must validate client's update request.
+    - [ ] Server must not allow client to update more often than it's configured uptateInterval
+    - [ ] Server must authenticate client